Jonathan Cheban: Reality television

 Cheban first gained public attention with his appearance on the reality show Keeping Up with the Kardashians, appearing as a friend of the Kardashian sisters.
 He subsequently appeared in several episodes of the show's spin-offs, Kourtney and Kim Take New York, Kourtney and Kim Take Miami and Kourtney and Khloé Take The Hamptons.

 In 2010, Cheban starred in his own reality show, The Spin Crowd, chronicling the lives of Cheban, Simon Huck and their employees at his firm.
-The series' executive producer was reality-TV star Kim Kardashian.
-It was canceled after one season due to poor ratings.
+Kim Kardashian executive-produced and kickstarted the series due to her friendship with Cheban.
+Episodes focused on both personal conflicts and the firm's promotion of celebrities, with largely unscripted dialogue.
+The series ran for one season of eight episodes before being cancelled.

 Cheban's relationship with Kardashian has remained in the public spotlight.
 In 2012, Cheban made a short video spoofing himself as someone living in the shadow of Kardashian's fame.

 In January 2016, Cheban entered the Celebrity Big Brother 17 house in the U.K., to compete as a housemate on its 17th season.
 He voluntarily left the show within days, which he finished 15th place.

 In 2017, Cheban appeared on the second season of U.K.'s "Celebs Go Dating".